jcoliz/GameFab/ScratchBlocks.md

 Block | Function | Available? | Comments
 --- | --- | --- | ---
-Move () Steps | Moves the sprite forward the amount of steps in the direction the sprite is facing. | Turn () Degrees (Clockwise) | Turns the sprite (clockwise) the specified amount. | Yes Turn () Degrees (Counter-clockwise) | Turns the sprite (counter-clockwise) the specified amount. | Yes Point in Direction () | Points the sprite in the direction. | Yes
+Move () Steps | Moves the sprite forward the amount of steps in the direction the sprite is facing. | Yes Turn () Degrees (Clockwise) | Turns the sprite (clockwise) the specified amount. | Yes Turn () Degrees (Counter-clockwise) | Turns the sprite (counter-clockwise) the specified amount. | Yes Point in Direction () | Points the sprite in the direction. | Yes